UW-Madison offers several ways for you to get connected to other LGBTQ+ staff and faculty.

 For curriculum development or consultation, we want to help you with your questions!
 Please contact Katherine Charek Briggs for general inquiries or any one of our library partners for more assistance.

-Health insurance for UW employees does not cover gender-affirming surgery or hormone therapy for policy holders or their partners or dependents.
 Learn more from UW-Madison’s General Benefits Information page and the University of Wisconsin System Employee Benefits page.

 If you experience a bias incident or encounter a uncomfortable work environment, you have protections.
 See some options below.